 Have your own Pins you would like to see included?
 Please share them with us!

-These 15-minute (or so) lessons can be used by themselves (maybe as an introduction to a family activity or event) or built into a longer faith formation session.
+Quick Children’s Sermons are 15-minute (or so) lessons can be used by themselves (maybe as an introduction to a family activity or event) or built into a longer faith formation session.
 Questions are presented creatively and responses are biblically based and interactive.
-Read more >

 Gretchen Wolff Pritchard’s family-run business, The Sunday Paper, offers weekly lessons, booklets for Baptism and the Holy Eucharist, Christmas pageant scripts, playsets, and puzzles.
 In her original promotion of the family-run business, Gretchen Wolff Pritchard said, “The Sunday Paper is informal, whimsical, faithful to Scripture, and in dead earnest.
 It is not condescending or cute.
 It helps children to acquire a vocabulary of crucial Scriptural images, and to relate the Gospel to the Old Testament, the life of the Church, and their own lives.”